openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td rowspan="3">Satisfied</td>
-    <td rowspan="3">Shows whether the required authorities for the operation are covered by the transaction signatures, checking if the authority weight meets the required threshold.</td>
+    <td rowspan="3">The Satisfied property indicates whether the required authorities for given operation are covered by the transaction signatures (excluding open authority case).
+It also verifies that the authority weight meets or exceeds the required threshold.</td>
     <td>True</td>
-    <td>Indicates that all necessary conditions are met.</td>
+    <td>This means that all the necessary conditions are fulfilled.</td>
   </tr>
   <tr>
     <td>False</td>
-    <td>Indicates that the necessary conditions are not met.</td>
+    <td>This means that not all the necessary conditions are fulfilled.</td>
   </tr>
   <tr>
     <td>Blockchain Forced True</td>
-    <td>Indicates that the application cannot verify if the necessary conditions are met, but the transaction is valid, assuming conditions are fulfilled.</td>
+    <td>This means that the application is unable to explicitly confirm if all the necessary conditions are met.
+However, the transaction is valid, so  we assume the fulfillment.</td>
   </tr>
   <tr>
     <td>Operation Type</td>
     <td>The type of operation, such as a comment_operation.</td>
-    <td>Operation type in string format</td>
+    <td>Operation type in plain text string format</td>
     <td> - </td>
   </tr>
   <tr>
     <td rowspan="2">Operation Content</td>
-    <td rowspan="2">Contains the content of the operation in a chosen format.</td>
+    <td rowspan="2">It contains the content of the operation in a chosen format, allowing for customizable representation of the operation details.</td>
     <td>Formatted operation</td>
-    <td>An operation in a formatted, easy-to-read format.</td>
+    <td>A formatted operation refers to the presentation of operation details in a structured and organized way, making it simple to read the operation purpose.</td>
   </tr>
   <tr>
     <td>Operation JSON</td>
-    <td>An operation in raw JSON format.</td>
+    <td>An operation in raw JSON format is a representation of operation details using JSON without any modifications or enhancements.</td>
   </tr>
 </table>